Navdevl/turbohustle/content/blog/fuel-trims.md

 ### SHORT TERM FUEL TRIM (STFT)

 As the name indicates this is a short term calibration of fueling.
 Whenever the AFR goes out of stoichiometric ratio the fuel trim changes the values in percentage.
 If the AFR is lean than stoichiometric ratio then a positive percentage of fuel trim is provided so the injectors extend the period of opening to enrich the fuel.
 Likewise when the AFR is rich than stoichiometric a negative value is provided in order to lean out the mixture.
 This is a instantaneous change for change in the values of lambda sensor.
 A value of  +/- 5% is absolutely normal for short term fuel trims.

+### LONG TERM FUEL TRIM (LTFT)

+Long term fuel trims are made in order to neutralize the STFT.
+As a change is made in the STFT and if this is continued for a certain amount of time the changes are made to LTFT so that the trim made in STFT goes to zero again.
+For example consider STFT has a value of 3% for a certain amount of time then this value is changed to 3% in LTFT so there is no more need to change in STFT.
+Both STFT and LTFT has a certain limit after which there is no more room for additional calibration.

+### DIAGNOSIS USING LTFT AND STFT